artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. note::

-   If the copy operation from the Originals pane into the Arrange pane does not complete, (i.e., objects in the Originals pane are not greyed out), and you navigate away from the Ingest tab of the dashboard, your arrangement will not be saved; this operation will have to be redone.
+   If the copy operation from the Originals pane into the Arrange pane does not complete, (i.e. objects in the Originals pane are not greyed out), and you navigate away from the Ingest tab of the dashboard, your arrangement will not be saved; this operation will have to be redone.